6 Ways to Cut Costs with Industrial 3D Printing

 4. Avoid Secondary Operations

 Plastic parts produced via SLS need no support structures during the build process, so post-processing is usually limited to bead blasting, painting, reaming, and tapping of holes, and machining of critical part features.
 DMLS, on the other hand, often requires extensive scaffold-like structures to support and control movement of the metal workpiece—without them, surfaces may curl and warp.
 This is especially true with overhanging geometries—wide T-shapes, for example, which require build supports beneath the arms, and will have to be machined or ground away, thus increasing cost and lead time.
-The story is similar but less dramatic with SL, where cured resin supports are easily removed with a hand grinder and some sandpaper.
-Where possible, Proto Labs will work to orient parts in such a way to reduce these overhangs and other unfriendly features, but part designers can help by minimizing their use in the first place.
+The story is similar but less dramatic with SLS, where cured resin supports are easily removed with a hand grinder and some sandpaper.
+Where possible, Protolabs will work to orient parts in such a way to reduce these overhangs and other unfriendly features, but part designers can help by minimizing their use in the first place.

 5. Watch the Tolerances